Amitabha02/git-practice/readme.md

-Git basic command learned and implement to push on GitHub.
+Learned basic Git commands and implemented them to push code to GitHub.